Asymmetric space-dependent systems: Partial stabilization through the addition of noise and exact solutions for the

 In this contribution we have considered a set of models with asymmetric space-dependent drifts.
 For the deterministic case, we have identified their temporal evolution features in the parameters space $\Lambda = \{a, b, \mu\}$ and also in terms of certain general properties of the driven function $D(x)$ (and of its primitive integral $G(x)$).
 We have shown the deterministic models display rather simple behavior in a large region of $\Lambda$.

-Then, by adding Gaussian noise to such class of problems we have obtained nonlinear Langevin equations, whose associated Fokker-Planck equations have been solved through the similarity method or Fourier transform method.
+Then, by adding the Gaussian white noise to such class of problems we have obtained nonlinear Langevin equations, whose associated Fokker-Planck equations have been solved through the similarity method or Fourier transform method.
 In the subset of $\Lambda$ where the obtained $\rho$'s are well behaved, we have discussed the dynamical richness emerging from these PDFs.
 For instance, conceivably they could be used to study anomalous diffusion, with applications in different processes as population growth models.